*Post was last updated on February 26, 2021

 Planning a Walt Disney World vacation takes a ton of time and can be very stressful.
 The resources above will help you get started and hopefully reduce some of the stress and expense of your vacation.

-*If you also plan to visit the Universal Orlando Resort while in Orlando, see my post on the top tips, tools, and resources for planning a trip to Universal.
+If you also plan to visit the Universal Orlando Resort while in Orlando, see my post on the top tips, tools, and resources for planning a trip to Universal and on Top tips for visiting Universal Orlando.

 What other planning tips, tools, and resources do you use when planning your Disney vacations?
 Please share in the comments!